Ali Nasir Muhammad

-In April 1980, South Yemeni president Abdul Fattah Ismail resigned and moved to Moscow.
-His successor was Ali Nasir Muhammad who took a less interventionist stance toward both North Yemen and neighbouring Oman.
+In April 1980, South Yemeni president Abdul Fattah Ismail resigned, officially for health reasons, and moved to Moscow.
+His successor was Ali Nasir Muhammad, who was generally seen as a more pragmatic and moderate leader than his predecessor.
+Mohammad was less committed to Marxist-Leninist ideology than Ismail and relaxed various socialist policies in the PDRY.
+His rule was also marked by his moderate approach towards foreign affairs, as evidenced by his less interventionist stance towards both North Yemen and neighbouring Oman and attempts to improve relations with the West.
 On January 13, 1986, a violent struggle began in Aden between Ali Nasir's supporters and supporters of the returned Ismail, the South Yemen Civil War.
-Fighting lasted for more than a month and resulted in thousands of casualties, Ali Nasir's ouster, and Ismail's death.
-Muhammad's term had lasted from 21 April 1980 to 24 January 1986.
+The fighting lasted for more than a month and resulted in thousands of casualties, Ali Nasir's ouster, and Ismail's death.
+Ali Nasir's term lasted from 21 April 1980 to 24 January 1986.
 Some 60,000 people, including the deposed Ali Nasir, fled to North Yemen.
 He was succeeded by Haidar Abu Bakr al-Attas.